hritikbharucha/Custom_Porechop_ABI/README.md

 ```bash
 --all_above_x / -aax [int]
 ```
-Only select consensus sequences if they are build using at least x percent of the total adapters.
+Only select consensus sequences if they are built using at least x percent of the total adapters.
-Default is 10% (3 sequence over 30).
+Default : 10 (3 sequences out of  30).
 You can set it to 0 to keep all consensus.

 ```bash
 --best_of_x / -box [int]
 ```
-Only select the best x consensus sequences from all consensus found. (default: 0, reports all consensus)
+Only select the best x consensus sequences from all consensus found.
+Default: 0, reports all consensus.

 ## Config file

-It is also possible to tune the parameters of the core module used to reconstruct the adapter sequence.
+It is also possible to tune the parameters of the ABI module .
 Those advanced options are accessible in the config file located at /Porechop_ABI/porechop/ab_initio.config.
 Note that default values work just fine in practice, and it is most likely that you will not need to edit this file.

 If you installed Porechop using the setup.py script, take note that the actual config file used when using porechop from command line will be the one stored in your installation folder (example: /usr/local/lib/python3.__X__/dist-packages/porechop/porechop/ab_initio.config).